Japanese occupation of West Sumatra: Native policy

 In cultivating the local leadership, the Japanese attempted to align themselves with the leaders of the people.
 However, once it became clear that these leaders were vigilant and resistant to manipulation, the Japanese reverted to utilizing the existing Dutch colonial apparatus.
 This administration became coercive through force, often subjecting the populace to physical punishment such as tempeleng (harsh slaps) and repeated usage of derogatory terms to enforce Japanese orders.
 During the era of the Shū Sangi-kai (Prefectural Council), the Japanese acknowledged the influence of local leaders, who could potentially obstruct their efforts.
 To manage this, they established the Shū Sangi-kai, a council devoid of autonomous authority.
 Its role was merely advisory, answering questions from the shūchōkan on how best to support the Japanese war effort.
-In residencies deemed politically sensitive, the Japanese occupation authorities carefully balanced the influence of the pergerakan—a term encompassing popular political and religious movements—against that of the pamong praja and kerajaan (traditional rulers).
+In residencies deemed politically sensitive, the Japanese occupation authorities carefully balanced the influence of the pergerakan (a term encompassing popular political and religious movements) against that of the pamong praja and kerajaan (traditional rulers).
 Around the same period, the Japanese established propaganda organizations in certain residencies to manage former pergerakan politicians and Muslim reformers.
 Thus, the council's recommendations were publicized by the Senden-han (Propaganda Division) and followed by enforced mobilization of resources and labor from the people.
 These propaganda efforts served to curb the populace's independent activities while leveraging them as a counterweight to the administrative power of the kerajaan.
 The members of the Shū Sangi-kai, operating under the constant threat of the feared Kempeitai (Japanese military police), could do little but attempt to mitigate the harsher aspects of Japanese actions.
+Amid suspicions of potential resistance from pro-Indonesian groups, Dutch guerilla networks, communists, or Chinese organizations that might oppose Japanese rule, the tokkō (special police for political affairs) were deployed to Aceh, East Sumatra, Palembang, West Sumatra, and Lampung.
+Two or three officers were assigned to each residency, as the Japanese assessed that these regions were politically sensitive.
+In addition, several Japanese intelligence officers were dispatched to East Sumatra, Palembang, and West Sumatra after November 1942 to monitor local activities.

 As Japan's position in the war deteriorated, their efforts to unify and mobilize the populace became increasingly desperate.
 After the Center of the People's Power (Putera) organization in Java, led by Sukarno, was transformed into the Hōkōkai (Badan Kebaktian Rakyat or People's Loyalty Organization; Service Society, in Japanese), a similar one-party system was implemented in Sumatra.
 This was the Seikaigansyu Hōkōkai (Badan Kebaktian Rakyat Sumatera Barat or West Sumatran People's Loyalty Organization).
 This was in line with the dissolution of all political parties and popular movements upon the Japanese arrival.
 Unlike the Jawa Hōkōkai, such organizations were restricted to the individual residency level.
 In West Sumatra, the Seikaigansyu Hōkōkai included prominent figures from various societal groups.
 Notably, the office was led by Mohammad Sjafei, who was appointed chairman and entrusted the management of the office to Sutan Mohammad Rasjid.
 Before the Seikaigansyu Hōkōkai could fully make its presence known, Japan's surrender was prompted by the atomic bombings of Hiroshima and Nagasaki.
 The defeat brought an abrupt end to Japan's occupation and prevented the organization from establishing itself as intended.